JesseVent/crypto/cran-comments.md

 **Notes regard usage of doSNOW, no alternative please see previous comments below for note resolution.**

 # Previous CRAN submission comments
+## crypto 0.1.4 - Minor resubmission

+- Fixed rounding issue in getCoins & getPrices by introducing replace_na from tidyr package
+- Addition of tidyr package to DESCRIPTION
+- Fixed issue in getPrices to do with currency conversion

 ## crypto 0.1.3

 Apologies for resubmission, but I identified a defect in one of my functions that was returning the wrong result when packaged.
 Change summary is below: